Find a Pest Control Professional

 Most commonly, the first sign of Lyme disease is an expanding rash with central clearing known as Erythema migrans.
 This “bull’s-eye” rash is the typical rash of Lyme infection, and occurs in about 70 percent to 90 percent of cases.
 It starts as a small red spot that expands over a period of days or weeks, with central clearing giving it a bull’s-eye appearance.

-Other classic signs and symptoms of Lyme disease include joint pain, chills, fever and fatigue.
+Other classic Lyme disease signs and symptoms include joint pain, chills, fever and fatigue.
 As the infection spreads through the body, involving the neurological system, increasing fatigue, headache, neck stiffness, tingling or numbness in the extremities or temporary paralysis of facial muscles can occur.
 More subtle changes such as memory loss, difficulty with concentration, and a change in mood or sleeping habits have also been associated with Lyme disease.
 After several weeks of being infected with Lyme disease, approximately 60 percent of those people not treated with antibiotics develop recurrent attacks of painful and swollen joints.
 Fewer than one out of ten Lyme disease patients develop heart problems, which may present as an arrhythmia, or irregular heart beat or block.

-Diagnosis is made on a combination of suspicious signs and symptoms, followed by laboratory confirmatory testing.
+Lyme disease diagnosis is made on a combination of suspicious signs and symptoms, followed by laboratory confirmatory testing.

 How is Lyme disease treated?